-The docking of designed Nbs to RBDs was performed using the protein docking module of Rosetta (v.2019.31; Alford et al., 2017).
-All of the structures calculated by Rosetta were scored base on the Rosetta Energy Function 2015 (REF2015; Alford et al., 2017; Chaudhury et al., 2011).
-The coordinates of Nb and RBD structures were first formed through the script of clean pdb.py and refined by running the Rosetta relax protocol (Nivon et al., 2013).
-To guide protein-protein docking, the PyMOL software (The PyMOL Molecular Graphics System, Version 2.0 Schrödinger, LLC) was applied to construct the structures of Nbs contacted with RBDs based on the 16 prepared crystal structures of "sdAb" in complex with SARS-CoV, SARS-CoV-2, or MERS-CoV.
-The details of the constructed Nbs-RBD complexes are listed in Figure S2.
+The docking of designed Nbs to RBDs was performed using the protein docking module of Rosetta (v.2019.31) (Alford et al., 2017).
+All of the structures calculated by Rosetta were scored base on the Rosetta Energy Function2015 (REF2015) (Alford et al., 2017; Chaudhury et al., 2011).
+The coordinates of Nb and RBD structures were first formed through the script of clean_pdb.py and refined by running the Rosetta relax protocol (Nivon, Moretti, & Baker, 2013).
+To guide protein-protein docking, the PyMOL software (The PyMOL Molecular Graphics System, Version 2.0 Schrödinger, LLC) was applied to construct the structures of Nbs contacted with RBDs based on the 16 prepared crystal structures of "sdAb" in complex with SARS-CoV, SARS-CoV-2 or MERS-CoV.
+The details of the constructed Nbs-RBD complexes was list in Figure S2.
 The RBDs in different conformational states were extracted from the crystal structure (Lan et al., 2020) or microsecond level MD simulation of a chimeric RBD in complex with ACE2 (Shang, Ye, et al., 2020).
-To ensure low-energy starting side-chain conformations for docking, prepacking of the constructed Nbs-RBD complexes was conducted by Rosetta prepack protocol (Wang et al., 2005).
-For each complex, the prepacked low-energy conformation was used as a starting point for several rounds protein-protein docking to generate 1,000 or 10,000 decoys by running Rosetta docking protocol (Gray et al., 2003) with the Monte Carlo (MC) refinement method (Gray et al., 2003).
-For each docking trajectory, the RMSD was calculated from the heavy atoms of the interface residues using each pose of the top five scorers as a reference structure (Chaudhury et al., 2011) using Rosetta InterfaceAnalyzerMover (Fleishman et al., 2011).
-The docking funnel was then identified through plotting I score against I_rmsd.
-The top scoring structure with the lowest I rmsd was selected as the successful docking conformation of the Nb-RBD complex.
-Finally, five out of the 16 designed Nbs were found to be able to bind on RBD.
-To verify the reliability of selecting designed Nbs-RBD complex's near-native conformation from free energy landscape of protein docking, three recently reported Nbs (SR4 (Li, Cai, et al., 2020), H11-D4 (Huo et al., 2020), VHH-72 (Wrapp et al., 2020)) occupying different binding sites of RBD (Figure S3a) were used to redocking study with the same setup as mentioned above.
+To ensure low-energy starting side-chain conformations for docking, prepacking of the constructed Nbs-RBD complexes were conducted by Rosetta prepack protocol (C. Wang, Schueler-Furman, & Baker, 2005).
+For each complex, the prepacked low-energy conformation was used as a starting point for several rounds protein-protein docking to generate 1000 or 10000 decoys by running Rosetta docking protocol (Gray et al., 2003) with the Monte Carlo (MC) refinement method (Gray et al., 2003).
+For each docking trajectory, the RMSD was calculated from the heavy atoms of the interface residues using each pose of the top five scorers as a reference structure (Chaudhury et al., 2011) using Rosetta InterfaceAnalyzer mover (Fleishman et al., 2011).
+The docking funnel was then identified through plotting I_score against I_rmsd.
+The top scoring structure with the lowest I_rmsd was selected as the successful docking conformation of the Nb-RBD complex.
+Finally, 5 out of the 16 designed Nbs were found to be able to bind on RBD.
+To verify the reliability of selecting designed Nbs-RBD complex's near-native conformation from free energy landscape of protein docking, three recently reported Nbs (SR4 (T. Li et al., 2020), H11-D4 (Huo et al., 2020), VHH-72 (Wrapp et al., 2020)) occupy different binding sites of RBD (Figure S3A) were used to redocking study with the same setup as mentioned above.